hugaped/MBNMAdose/README.md

 be generated to help understand the data and to make decisions regarding model fitting.
 Exported functions in the package are connected like so:

+*MBNMAdose package structure: Light green nodes represent classes and the generic functions that can be applied to them.
+Dashed boxes indicate functions that can be applied to objects of specific classes*
 ![Workflow](man/figures/functionstructure.png)

 ## References